 Treatment plans vary for each individual.
 For occasional substance misuse, occasional counseling may be enough to help a person recover.
 For more serious cases, time at a rehabilitation facility may be the best option.
 The only way to truly determine the correct treatment plan for each person is to see a qualified treatment professional.

 If someone is abusing Lexapro because of its intense and often dangerous Lexapro withdrawal symptoms, that person ought to consider inpatient Lexapro detox.
 We Level Up NJ addiction specialists are standing by to help.
+Call us at any time, we are open for calls 24/7.
+Each call is private and confidential.

 Start a New Life